 Caffeine is not addictive in and of itself--rather it's the morning ritual of drinking coffee that makes it seem addictive.
 Nevertheless, caffeine is a drug which, when taken in large amounts and then stopped, can cause withdrawal symptoms such as headaches and irritability.

-Other purported beneficial effects from drinking coffee include weight loss, decreased depression, increased muscle growth, increased life expectancy, and decreased risk of gout, type-2 diabetes, Parkinson's disease, and Alzheimer's disease risk.
+Other purported beneficial effects from drinking coffee include weight loss, decreased depression, decreased cognitive decline (Journal of Alzheimer's Disease, 2011), increased muscle growth, increased life expectancy (New England Journal of Medicine, 2012), and decreased risk of gout, liver disease, type-2 diabetes (American Journal of Clinical Nutrition, 2013), heart disease, stroke (American Journal of Epidemiology, 2011), colon cancer, prostate cancer (Journal of the National Cancer Institute, 2011), endometrial cancer, Parkinson's disease (Experimental Neurobiology, 2012), and Alzheimer's disease risk.
 In regard to the latter possibility, mice were used in a study in which a decrease in the protein linked to Alzheimer's disease was observed (note: both of the studies supporting the aforementioned benefits involved caffeinated coffee).